 The most common languages spoken in the region include Arabic, Persian, Turkish, Berber, and Kurdish.
 However, English is spoken by a reasonable number of the population, but mostly by other tourists, or immigrants from other countries.
 Interestingly, it is in the Middle East that the first cities were built and people learned to write.

 But for most wintersun lovers, not all those locations are suited equally, because of factors like the winter weather, and safety concerns.
 We will focus this blog post more on the more popular countries like Oman, and the United Arab Emirates (Abu Dhabi, Dubai).
 Some locations like Egypt and Turkey will be discussed in a separate blog post.

-Why should people stay in the Middle East during the winter?
+Why should people stay in the Middle East during the fall, winter, or spring?

 The Middle East boasts of a high level of hospitality.
 Locals can strike up a conversation with you randomly, or even invite you into their homes for a kettle of sweet tea, or a local meal.
 Contrary to many people's idea of the Middle East, these spontaneous acts of hospitality will disarm you and change your opinion of the region and its people.

 The cities in the Middle East are some of the oldest inhabited cities on earth.
 A walk through the streets of Jerusalem, Cairo, Istanbul, or Beirut will feel like a stroll through time and history.
 Every town has a tale to tell.
 From charming Bazaars and coffee shops, the Middle East is an embodiment of mystery and story-like magic.